Markbnj/gke-log-volume/README.md

     Sets a regexp used to include logs.
 Log filenames that match this regexp will be included, all others will be ignored.

+  -u|--user USER
+    Overrides the user that is used to authenticate the connection.

   -i|--internal-ip
     If set the ssh connection will be made to the node's internal IP.